dnarain-astro/docs/astro/lineage.md

 Clicking on the key icon in the information pane opens the graph legend.
 The legend provides a visual guide to help you distinguish between:

-- Job nodes and Dataset nodes.
+- Job nodes and dataset nodes.
 - User-selected and unselected nodes.
 - Completed, running, failed, and aborted jobs
 - Completed, running, failed, and aborted dataset checks